Bonanza Spring: Environmental issues

-Pumping by the development company, Cadiz Water Project Inc. could potentially dry up the springs as the operation extracts approximately 16.3 billion gallons (50,000 acre feet) annually for 50 years.
+Pumping by the development company Cadiz Water Project Inc. could potentially dry up the springs as the operation extracts approximately 16.3 billion gallons (50,000 acre feet) annually for 50 years.
 The company maintains that the water pumping will not have an effect on the springs, however environmental groups differ with their findings.
+Independent peer review of the environmental studies that have suggested a connection of Bonanza Spring with Cadiz pumping, however, have noted potentially serious flaws and inconsistencies in those studies.

 Indigenous peoples living in the area along with leadership from the Native American Land Conservancy have reported that nearby springs in the area near Old Woman Mountains have dried up since the Cadiz company began agricultural pumping.
 The Victor Valley Daily News has reported that "the lives and cultures of desert peoples — the Chemehuevi, the Mojave, the Cahuilla, the Serrano, and many others — became inextricably intertwined with the survival of desert springs.
 Desert tribes have spoken up strongly in opposition to Cadiz, as has the Native American Land Conservancy, due to the threat Cadiz poses to our living cultures."
-In 2020, the Three Valleys Municipal Water District voted to proceed with an indepth study of the possible environmental impacts of the Cadiz Water Project on the springs.
+In 2020, the Three Valleys Municipal Water District voted to proceed with an in-depth study of the possible environmental impacts of the Cadiz Water Project on the springs.